meditation

 Why it works

-Directing attention through the body lowers cognitive load and interrupts rumination.
-In programs like MBSR, body scan practice contributes to better sleep and reduced anxiety.
+Directing attention through the body can lower cognitive load and interrupt rumination.
+In programs like MBSR, body scan practice has been associated with better sleep and lower anxiety in some groups.

 Step-by-step